The Sandwich Mode for Vertical Shear Instability in Protoplanetary Disks

 \section{Acknowledgments}

+The authors thank the referee, Wladimir Lyra, for his comments which helped improve the quality of this article.
+T.P., H.K., and T.B. acknowledge the support of the German Science Foundation (DFG) priority program SPP 1992 “Exploring the Diversity of Extrasolar Planets” under grant Nos.
+BI 1816/7-2 and KL 1469/16-1/2.
 We would like to thank the whole planet and star formation theory group of the Max-Planck-Institute for Astronomy in Heidelberg for many fruitful discussions of the topic and their help and advice.
-This research was supported by the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence “Origin and Structure of the Universe” and in part at KITP Santa Barbara by the National Science Foundation under grant No. NSF PHY17- 48958.
-The authors gratefully acknowledge the Gauss Centre for Supercomputing (GCS) for providing computing time for a GCS Large-Scale Project (additional time through the John von Neumann Institute for Computing (NIC)) on the GCS share of the supercomputer JUQUEEN (Stephan \& Docter 2015) and now JEWELS at Jülich Supercomputing Centre (JSC).
+This research was supported by the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence “Origin and Structure of the Universe” and in part at KITP Santa Barbara by the National Science Foundation under grant No. NSF PHY17-48958.
+The authors gratefully acknowledge the Gauss Centre for Supercomputing (GCS) for providing computing time for a GCS Large-Scale Project (additional time through the John von Neumann Institute for Computing (NIC)) on the GCS share of the supercomputer JUQUEEN \citep{Stephan2015} and now JEWELS at Jülich Supercomputing Centre (JSC).
 GCS is the alliance of the three national supercomputing centers HLRS (Universität Stuttgart), JSC (Forschungszentrum Jülich), and LRZ (Bayerische Akademie der Wissenschaften), funded by the German Federal Ministry of Education and Research (BMBF) and the German State Ministries for Research of Baden-Württemberg (MWK), Bayern (StMWFK) and Nordrhein-Westfalen (MIWF).
-Additional simulations for the project of hydrodynamic instabilities in PPDs were performed on the THEO cluster owned by the MPIA and the HYDRA and DRACO clusters of the Max-Planck-Society, both hosted at the Max-Planck Computing and Data Facility in Garching (Germany).
+Additional simulations for the project of hydrodynamic instabilities in PPDs were performed on the ISAAC cluster owned by the MPIA and the COBRA and DRACO clusters of the Max Planck Society, both hosted at the Max Planck Computing and Data Facility in Garching (Germany).
 Part of this work was performed at the Aspen Center for Physics, which is supported by National Science Foundation grant No. PHY-1607761.